TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 - the **steganographic encoding algorithm** (to the sender),
 - the **steganographic decoding key** (to the receiver),
 - the **epoch definition**, including:
-  - epoch duration (e.g., 3 minutes),
+  - epoch duration,
   - a **fixed epoch origin time `T₀`**,
   - epoch inspection window size `W`.

 The following items are **not shared out of band**:

 - the steganographic payload itself,
-- when the sender will post,
-- which artifact will carry a payload,
+- which epochs contain payloads,
-- which epoch contains a payload,
+- which artifacts carry payloads,
 - whether any given epoch contains a payload at all.

-This separation is essential: DeployStega does **not** attempt to conceal out-of-band setup assumptions, which are assumed to be exchanged privately and are **outside the threat model**.
+DeployStega does **not** attempt to conceal out-of-band setup assumptions.
+These are assumed to be exchanged privately and are **outside the threat model**.

 ---